Fourier analysis of many-body transition amplitudes and states: Many-particle transition amplitudes

 \subsection{Generalized Pauli principle}

-Applying the symmetrization operator $\hat{P}^{(N)}$ to an arbitrary basis state $\ket{\bm{m}}$ always gives a non-zero result.
-In the case of the antisymmetrizer $\hat{P}^{(1,\dots)}$, on the other hand, it is well known that Pauli's exclusion principle applies: $P^{(1,\dots)} \ket{\bm{m}}$ vanishes as soon as a given mode appears more than once in $\ket{\bm{m}}$.
-For mixed symmetries, the condition $P^{(\lambda)} \ket{\bm{m}}\neq 0$ enforces a \emph{generalized} Pauli principle \cite{tichy_extending_2017}.
+Applying the symmetrizer $\hat{P}^{(N)}(R)$ [Eq.~\eqref{symmetrizer}] to an arbitrary basis state $\ket{\bm{m}}$ always gives a non-zero result.
+In the case of the antisymmetrizer $\hat{P}^{(1,\dots1)}(R)$ [Eq.~\eqref{asymmetrizer}], on the other hand, it is well known that Pauli's exclusion principle applies: $\hat{P}^{(1,\dots1)}(R) \ket{\bm{m}}$ vanishes as soon as a given mode appears more than once in $\ket{\bm{m}}$.
+For mixed symmetries, the condition $\hat{P}^{(\lambda)}(R) \ket{\bm{m}}\neq 0$ enforces a \emph{generalized} Pauli principle \cite{tichy_extending_2017}: \emph{No more than $\lambda_1$ particles can occupy the same mode, no more than $\lambda_1+\lambda_2$ particles can occupy the same pair of modes, and so on.} In particular, for $\lambda=(N)$, there is no restriction on the mode occupations, while for $\lambda=(1,\dots1)$, no mode can be doubly occupied.

-A necessary and sufficient condition for $P^{(\lambda)} \ket{\bm{m}}\neq 0$ is given by Gamas' theorem \footnote{Gamas' theorem states that for (not necessarily orthogonal) single-particle states $\ket{\phi_1},\dots \ket{\phi_N}$, $P^{(\lambda)} \ket{\phi_1,\dots \phi_N}$ is non vanishing if and only if the $\ket{\phi_i}$ can be partitioned into linearly independent sets whose sizes are given by the lengths of the columns of the Young diagram $\lambda$.}\cite{gamas_conditions_1988,pate_immanants_1990,berget_short_2009}: it must be possible to write the mode labels $m_\alpha$ appearing in state $\ket{\bm{m}}$ in the boxes of the Young diagram $\lambda$ such that no label appears twice in the same column.
-For the Young diagram $\lambda=(N)$ with a single row, this is trivially always possible.
-For the Young diagram $\lambda=(1,\dots)$ with a single column, no mode should appear twice.
-For other symmetry types, no more than $\lambda_1$ particles should occupy the same mode, no more than $\lambda_1+\lambda_2$ particles should occupy the same pair of modes, and so on.
-In particular, $P^{(\lambda)} \ket{\bm{m}}= 0$ whenever $\lambda$ has more than $M$ rows.
-As an example, for $N=4$ and $\lambda=(2,1,1)$, $P^{(\lambda)} \ket{0,0,1,2}\neq 0$ since we can fill the corresponding Young diagram as follows
+The generalized Pauli principle is a consequence of Gamas' theorem \cite{gamas_conditions_1988,pate_immanants_1990,berget_short_2009}, which gives a necessary and sufficient condition for $\hat{P}^{(\lambda)}(R) \ket{\bm{m}}\neq 0$ \footnote{In full generality, Gamas' theorem states that for (not necessarily orthogonal) single-particle states $\ket{\varphi_1},\dots \ket{\varphi_N}$, $\hat{P}^{(\lambda)}(R) \ket{\varphi_1,\dots \varphi_N}$ is non vanishing if and only if the $\ket{\varphi_i}$ can be partitioned into linearly independent sets whose sizes are given by the lengths of the columns of the Young diagram $\lambda$.}: It must be possible to write the mode labels $m_\alpha$ appearing in state $\ket{\bm{m}}$ in the boxes of the Young diagram $\lambda$ such that no label appears twice in the same column.
+This condition can be seen to coincide with our above statement of the generalized Pauli principle.
+As an example, for $N=4$ and $\lambda=(2,1,1)$, $\hat{P}^{(\lambda)}(R) \ket{0,0,1,2}\neq 0$ since we can fill the corresponding Young diagram as follows